vmware/vcf-security-and-compliance-guidelines/features-capabilities/certificate-management/README.md

 ### Can the VMCA be used to sign other certificates, like for a web site or a blog?

-Technically, yes, and there are tools such as the VMCA Certificate Generator Fling that make that easier.
+Technically, yes.
 However, the VMCA is purpose-built for vSphere, and its automation saves considerable effort by IT staff.
 It is not meant to be a general-purpose CA. Where there might be an issue, perhaps a simple agreement between an organization’s vSphere administration team and PKI team that this won’t be used except for vSphere implementations would suffice.

 ### My organization’s PKI team is concerned with intermediate/subordinate CA mode, as it may allow unauthorized staff to impersonate the organization.